Grey grid

 The guidelines are very exhaustive to maximize FAIRness of SPARC datasets but are challenging and time-consuming for researchers to implement.

-SODA for SPARC combines intuitive user interfaces and automation such that researchers can efficiently and accurately curate their SPARC datasets.
+SODA combines intuitive user interfaces and automation such that researchers can efficiently and accurately curate their SPARC datasets.

 Impact on SPARC datasets